 American Eagle Outfitters

-If you’re thinking of getting rid of your old pair of jeans, you might want to check into American Eagle Outfitters.
-You can bring any pair of jeans from any brand as long as they’re 90% cotton or greater.
+If you’re considering getting rid of your old pair of jeans, you might want to check into American Eagle Outfitters.
+You can bring any pair of jeans from any brand if they’re 90% cotton or greater.
 You will get $10 off a new American Eagle pair of jeans.
 Get more information on American Eagle’s recycling program.

 Carter’s Baby & Kids Clothing